andreynovikov/trekarta/README.md

 MapTrek is developed as a hobby for personal use but is generously shared to public on as-is basis.
 Developers are welcome to contribute to the project.
 Specifically experts in OpenGL and PostGIS are much needed.

-The development is on alpha stage now which means that much of desired functionality is not ready yet.
+The development is in beta stage now.
+Bug reports and feature proposals are welcome in [issue tracker](https://github.com/andreynovikov/maptrek/issues), for questions and general discussions [Google Groups Q&A Forum](https://groups.google.com/forum/#!forum/maptrek) should be preferred.